LogtalkDotOrg/logtalk-for-vscode/README.md

 ## Configuration

 The user can configure settings via VSCode menu `Settings`.
 Entering `Logtalk` in the input box will show up the Logtalk settings.
 Follows a description of all the settings in this extension with their default values (if any).

-On Windows, use forward slashes in settings that require paths.
-PowerShell 7.3.x or later is required for settings that call scripts.
-Use the `where.exe` command to find the absolute path for the required scripts.

-On a POSIX system (e.g. macOS, Linux, or BSD), use the `which` command to find the absolute path for the integration and tool scripts.
-If you're running Logtalk from a clone of its git repo, you may need to add the `.sh` extension to all scripts in the settings.

-For settings that specify scripts, see their [man pages](https://logtalk.org/documentation.html#man-pages) for their available options.
+On Windows, PowerShell 7.3.x or later must also be installed.

 ### Required settings